Israel and the Middle East

 Unfortunately, Israel faces a number of threats to its existence from Iran, Hamas and Hezbollah.
 An Iran armed with nuclear weapons poses an unacceptable risk to Israel, the United States and rest of the world.
 Sen. Toomey believes that merely talking with Iran is not sufficient.
 He supports imposing and enforcing the strongest possible sanctions on Iran as well as on companies that violate the United States' sanctions law by engaging in business with Iran.

 Sen. Toomey also believes that there is no place for Hamas in the future of a peaceful Middle East.
-Israeli efforts to defend itself from Hamas-led attacks should be supported, and we should demand that Palestinian leaders eradicate terrorist groups like Hamas from its midst.
+Israeli efforts to defend itself from Hamas-led attacks should be supported, and we should demand that Palestinian leaders eradicate terrorist groups like Hamas from their midst.
 Israel also should be able to protect itself from all acts of terrorist violence, including Hezbollah attacks that originate inside Lebanese territory.
 The United States and the international community should also increase pressure on Lebanon to crack down on the terrorist activities within its borders.

 Finally, Sen. Toomey believes that Israel has a right to secure borders as well as a right to accommodate and defend its natural population growth in the settlements.
 Moreover, Palestinian renunciation of violence and recognition of Israel's right to exist as a sovereign Jewish state must be a non-negotiable precondition for any peace agreement.

-During his second year in the Senate, Sen. Toomey looks forward to further opportunities to advance legislation and other initiatives supporting the security of the United States and Israel.
+Sen. Toomey looks forward to further opportunities to advance legislation and other initiatives supporting the security of the United States and Israel.